Balasubramanian-pg/Productized-Version/Final Output/CHRO Dashboard/Output Structure.md

 | Internal Promotion Rate         | Succession Planning        | Percentage      | %                  | HRMS                     | Quarterly            | HRBP        |                                     |

 ---

-Let me know if you want this exported as a downloadable Excel file, or want different sheets for each category.